sefidgaran/salesforce-marketing-cloud/README.md

 ```

 ### Setup `UNUserNotificationCenter` delegate
 Add the following lines to the `application` method in the AppDelegate.m/AppDelegate.swift file of your iOS project.
-See an example of this [here](https://github.com/MaikuB/flutter_local_notifications/blob/master/flutter_local_notifications/example/ios/Runner/AppDelegate.swift).

 Objective-C:
 ```objc